dolmades/dolmades-cli/README.md

  cmdN
 ```

 This command is repeatable and optional.
-This command will be launched as fake root in a bash environment inside the dolma. [config.py:INST_PATH](https://github.com/dolmades/dolmades-cli/blob/d64513966aa3ba5b84dc22143ea527bde806683b/config.py#L80) will be the target directory.
+This command will be launched as fake root in a bash environment inside the dolmade. [config.py:INST_PATH](https://github.com/dolmades/dolmades-cli/blob/d64513966aa3ba5b84dc22143ea527bde806683b/config.py#L80) will be the target directory.
 You can cascade multiple commands by `&&` and they will be executed subsequently.
 The first failing command however will termine the execution.
 Usually `RUNUSER` should suffice but if you need to install some packages using `apt` `RUNROOT` will be required.

 ```